0xjeffmann/Main/README.md

-I like learning new things, a profound interest in technology and a dedication to solving complex problems.
-An ambitious professional seeking an IT/Cybersecurity position to apply my skills in network security, security policy, and organizational risk management.
+I like learning new things, has a profound interest in technology and a dedication to improving.
+An professional seeking an IT/Cybersecurity position to apply my skills in network security, security policy, and organizational risk management.
 I recently completed the Google Cybersecurity Certificate program.
 Extensive knowledge in customer success, marketing & sales, critical thinking & analysis, and operations and systems.
 Possesses effective communications skills with the ability to multitask.
 Humble & honest, someone that can manage through ambiguities and complexities.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 I'm currently seeking to transition into the cybersecurity industry, leveraging my diverse background and transferable skills gained from a successful career in real estate and military experience.
 My strengths include effective communication, adaptability, collaboration, attention to detail and problem-solving.
 I have a proven track record of success with the ability of interacting with professionals at all levels and am eager to apply these skills in a cybersecurity role.